-If a student fails to meet the SAP policy described above, the student will become academically ineligible for financial aid for the next enrolled semester.
-This will result in the ineligibility for all federal, state and some institutional financial aid.
-Once placed on financial aid suspension, a student may regain financial aid eligibility by meeting the required GPA and PACE standards based upon the number of credits they have attempted.
+During the first term that a student does not meet the requirements of the SAP policy, they will be placed on warning status for the next semester of their enrollment.
+At the end of the warning semester, the student must be in compliance with the SAP policy, or they will become academically ineligible for financial aid for their next semester of enrollment.
+This will result in the ineligibility for all federal, state and institutional financial aid.
+Once placed on financial aid suspension, a student may regain financial aid eligibility by meeting the required GPA and PACE standards required for the number of credits they have attempted.
 Students who have exceeded the 150% requirement may only regain eligibility upon approval of an appeal (see below) or by declaring a new program of study.
 Students who declare a new major will have their 150% calculation based upon only those attempted credits that apply to the new program.
 The recalculation will be completed upon request by the student and/or Academic Advisor.

-When a student becomes academically ineligible, they have the right to appeal the suspension of their financial aid based on mitigating circumstances (please see Financial Aid Appeal Instructions ).
+When a student becomes academically ineligible, they have the right to appeal the suspension of their financial aid based on mitigating circumstances (please see Financial Aid Appeal Instructions).
 All appeals must be submitted in writing and documentation must be provided when applicable.
 Situations such as serious illness and family emergencies may be considered as mitigating circumstances.
 The Financial Aid Appeal committee will review appeals and make decisions regarding approval or denial.
 The decisions of this committee cannot be appealed unless additional information is presented that was not included in the initial appeal.
 The decision of the Financial Aid Appeal committee may only be overturned by the Director of Financial Aid or their designee.
-Students are limited to 3 appeals throughout the duration of their enrollment at CCRI.
-Based on extremely unusual circumstances only, the Director of Financial Aid may approve subsequent appeals beyond this limit.

 Students with approved appeals will be given a plan of study (“academic plan”) by an Academic Advisor and will be considered on probation until they are back in compliance with all SAP standards.
 During the probationary period, the student must earn all credits attempted with a minimum 2.0 term financial aid GPA and must continue to enroll in only those courses outlined in the plan of study and/or courses specifically required for graduation from their current program of study.
 The plan of study may require a higher minimum GPA to allow the student to achieve a 2.0 by the time they are ready to graduate.
 A review of probationary students’ academic progress is completed at the end of each semester to ensure the student is in compliance with the requirements of their plan of study.